-CHEM 4A General Chemistry and Quantitative Analysis 5 CHEM 4B General Chemistry and Quantitative Analysis 5 CHEM 12A Organic Chemistry 5 CHM ENG 40 Introduction to Chemical Engineering Design 2 ENGIN 7 Introduction to Computer Programming for Scientists and Engineers 4 MATH 1A Calculus 4 MATH 1B Calculus 4 MATH 53 Multivariable Calculus 4 MATH 54 Linear Algebra and Differential Equations 4 PHYSICS 7A Physics for Scientists and Engineers 4 PHYSICS 7B Physics for Scientists and Engineers 4 BIOLOGY 1A General Biology Lecture 3 or BIO ENG 1 1 Engineering Molecules 1 take BIO ENG BIOLOGY 1A Please note th e Biotechnology concentration are required to 11 or MCELLBI 102 or CHEM 135 instead of (even with a score of 4 or 5 on the AP Bio test). at Biology 1A is a prerequisite for Chemistry 135 and Cell Biology 102.
+CHEM 4A General Chemistry and Quantitative Analysis 5 CHEM 4B General Chemistry and Quantitative Analysis 5 CHEM 12A Organic Chemistry 5 ENGIN 7 Introduction to Computer Programming for Scientists and Engineers 4 MATH 1A Calculus 4 MATH 1B Calculus 4 MATH 53 Multivariable Calculus 4 MATH 54 Linear Algebra and Differential Equations 4 PHYSICS 7A Physics for Scientists and Engineers 4 PHYSICS 7B Physics for Scientists and Engineers 4 BIOLOGY 1A General Biology Lecture 3 or BIO ENG 1 1 Engineering Molecules 1 Students in the Biotechnology concentration are required to take BIO ENG 11 or MCELLBI 102 or CHEM 135 instead of BIOLOGY 1A (even with a score of 4 or 5 on the AP Bio test).
+Please note that Biology 1A is a prerequisite for Chemistry 135 and Molecular and Cell Biology 102.
 MAT SCI 45 Properties of Materials 3 MAT SCI 45L Properties of Materials Laboratory 1